calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

 * Version control
 * Linux

+### Perceived expectations

+In the first session collect the students perceived expectations about the upcoming course.
+Attempt to correct misunderstandings early.

+### Student rep

 ### Lighthouse statement

 You've made a lighthouse statement about _who you are_ and _why you want to teach_.